-Computer vision, imaging and cross-modal analysis.
-Influencing the sensing process to extract enhanced information about scenes (computational photography).
-Computational analysis of the acquired data by accounting for optical and other physical processes of image formation.
+Computational photography, imaging and cross-modal analysis.
+Influencing the sensing process to extract enhanced information about scenes.
+Computational data analysis by accounting for optical and other physical processes of image formation.

 Resulting studies include:

-Tomographic atmospheric recovery; imaging through turbid (scattering) media e.g., overcoming haze and underwater imaging; imaging through refractive distortions; Spaceborne multiview recovery; illumination multiplexing; synthesis of unconventional propagation modes of light waves; 3D shape estimation based on defocus PSF's; separation and reconstruction of semireflections and transparent layers; high dynamic range imaging; polarization and multispectral imaging; radiometric self-calibration; overcoming and exploiting lens-flare and random illumination caustics; recovery limits under pointwise degradations; audio-visual analysis.
+Tomographic atmospheric recovery; refractive distortions; imaging through turbid (scattering) media e.g., haze and underwater imaging; Orbital multiview recovery; illumination multiplexing; 3D shape estimation based on defocus and diffracted-rotated PSFs; separation and reconstruction of semireflections and transparent layers; polarization and multispectral imaging; radiometric self-calibration; overcoming and exploiting lens-flare and random illumination caustics; recovery limits under pointwise degradations; audio-visual analysis.

-Some of these studies involve statistical frameworks to achieve blind estimation.
+Some of the studies involve statistical frameworks to achieve blind estimation.
+Here is a Wordl based on the research page:

 B.A. in Physics '90